 How often should I seal my countertops?

 Granite and quartzite about once a year, marble more often, and quartz never.
-Use the water-drop test to confirm.
+Use the water-drop test to confirm when natural stone needs it.

 What is the most important daily habit?

 Wiping spills promptly and using trivets and cutting boards.
-These prevent most damage.
+These simple actions prevent most damage.

 Do I need special cleaners?

 No. Mild dish soap and warm water work for almost everything.
-Avoid abrasives, bleach, vinegar, and ammonia.
+Avoid abrasives, bleach, vinegar, and ammonia; use stone-safe products if you prefer.

 Keep your investment looking new